devopslibrary/the-perfect-python-project/README.md

 # Perfect Python Project

 This project is used to demonstrate my idea of a perfect Python project configuration.
-Nearly everthing I've chosen can be bikeshedded for hours or days, but feel free to submit a PR if you can back up your suggestions with evidence. 😊
+Nearly everything I've chosen can be bikeshedded for hours or days, but feel free to submit a PR if you can back up your suggestions with evidence. 😊